slegec/LMS_Grabber/Readme.md

 ##Goal

-To be able to download files from a users LMS to their local computers.
+To be able to download files from a users LMS account to their local computers.

 This application is written in Python 2.x.
 It uses the Selenieum webbrowser module